Yusuf-Sameh/Excel/README.md

-# Excel
+# Excel/ simple dashboard to display store information

 # Final files
 - original_data
 - final_project
-- analysis screen
-- dashboard screen
+- dashboard screen pdf file

 # About Data
 The data is taken from the Kaggle website as a CSV file containing data for the sales of branches in the supermarket.